remarkablemark/remarkablemark.github.io/_posts/2017/2017-12-17-touch-file-nodejs.md

 ---
 layout: post
 title: How to touch a file in Node.js
-date: 2017-12-17 16:44:13 -4000
+date: 2017-12-17 16:44:13
+updated: 2019-07-20 23:08:43
-excerpt: How to touch a file in Node.js using synchronous and asynchronous fs.
+excerpt: How to touch a file in Node.js using synchronous and asynchronous `fs` methods.
-categories: touch file fs promise nodejs javascript
+categories: touch file nodejs javascript
 ---

+## Create file

-To synchronously touch (or create an empty) a file in Node.js:
+To create an empty file in [Node.js](https://nodejs.org/):

 ```js
 const fs = require('fs');